-Lake and Watershed Assistance Program, LWAP
+Lake and Water Assistance Program

 - Water problems often require a watershed or multiple lake focus, with no single organization available to pull the effort together.
-FWCF’s LWAP provides local leaders from the various affected lakes the structure to come together and work cooperatively to define and solve the problems at hand, without needing to create a new organization or worry about which existing organization should take the lead.
+Our LWAP provides local leaders from the various affected lakes the structure to come together and work cooperatively to define and solve the problems at hand, without needing to create a new organization or worry about which existing organization should take the lead.

-- FWCF’s LWAP may help relate a local situation to others around the state so that local leaders can be connected, in achieving funding partnerships with local governmental organizations responsible for water quality concerns, and in obtaining grants from foundations, state agencies and the organizations responsible for recommending disbursement of state funding constitutionally dedicated to environmental purposes.
+- Our LWAP may help relate a local situation to others around the state so that local leaders can be connected, in achieving funding partnerships with local governmental organizations responsible for water quality concerns, and in obtaining grants from foundations, state agencies and the organizations responsible for recommending disbursement of state funding constitutionally dedicated to environmental purposes.

 The KGSK Save Our Lakes program will assist the citizens on the interconnected lakes of Kohlman, Gervais, Spoon and Keller Lakes in Northern Ramsey County.

 A dedicated group of homeowners on these lakes have been working hard over the last three years raising both money and awareness to provide short term relief from their excessive native and invasive plants while seeking DNR approval for a Lake Vegetation Management Plan to provide for long term transformation of the lakes ecology to address and solve these problems permanently.

 While the Ramsey-Washington Metro Watershed District, Ramsey County and the DNR have all been helpful, this pilot is a critical effort that will undoubtedly be a key milestone in our broader efforts to battle excessive aquatic growth, combat the effects of global warming and excessive and harmful runoff.